aaaronic/emilylakehansen.com/README.md

 _Home and Other Duty Stations_ (Kelsay Books) as well as the chapbooks _Pharaoh's Daughter Keeps a Diary_ (forthcoming from Kissing Dynamite Press) and _The Way the Body Had to Travel_ (dancing girl press).
-Her poetry and essays have appeared or are forthcoming in Pleiades, 32 Poems, CALYX, Hobart, So to Speak,
+Her poetry and essays have appeared or are forthcoming in _Pleiades_, _32 Poems_, _CALYX_, _So to Speak_, _The South Carolina Review_,
-Glass: A Journal of Poetry, Atticus Review, The Shore, SWWIM, and Up the Staircase Quarterly among others.
+_Glass: A Journal of Poetry_, _SWWIM_, and _Up the Staircase Quarterly_ among others.
 She received an MFA in creative writing from Georgia
-College and is currently a PhD candidate at Georgia State University.
-A recent recipient of the Longleaf Poetry Fellowship, Emily has worked as an editor for several literary journals including New South and Minerva Rising and currently serves as a co-editor for Beyond Bars, a Mellon Grant-funded literary journal co-created and edited by incarcerated writers.
+College & State University and is currently a PhD candidate at Georgia State University.
+A recent recipient of the Longleaf Poetry Fellowship, Emily has worked as an editor for several literary journals including _New South_ and _Minerva Rising_ and currently serves as a co-editor for _Beyond Bars_, a Mellon Grant-funded literary journal co-created and edited by incarcerated writers.
 After spending her childhood zipping across the country as the daughter of a Naval air traffic controller, Emily now lives with in Atlanta where she teaches first-year and creative writing at Agnes Scott College.

 ## Books
 [<img src="/assets/images/home_and_other_duty_stations.jpg" alt="Cover Image" />](https://kelsaybooks.com/products/home-and-other-duty-stations)